-Protocol execution time.
+Protocol Execution Time.
 We measure the computation time for each protocol.
-The protocol is run and an average execution time is calculated over 1,000 iterations.
-(Here both the client and the server are simulated on the same machine, and thus we do not consider network latency.
+The protocol is run and an average execution time is calculated over 1000 iterations.
+(Here both the client and the server are simulated on the same machine, thus we do not consider network latency.
 However, we will come back to this issue in Section 9.1 when we discuss an application of 4PAKE to secure communications over the Internet.)
 Figure 5 shows the results of our experiments.
-We also give a break down of the protocol execution time, i.e., the client-side and the server-side12 overhead.
+We also give a breakdown of the protocol execution time, that is, the client-side and the server-side 13 overhead.
 The computational overhead includes cryptographic operations and a number of management functions for initialising and clearing data structures.